RyanvanHuuksloot/ryanvanhuuksloot/README.md

 3. SCSS mixins are super useful!
     @mixin then using it through an @import and @include
 4. Keyframes in CSS are the backbone of all awesome animations!

+### blog topics

+-   Who you surround yourself virtually matters as much as the 5 people you spend the most time with (social media)
+-   Why the washroom is always empty over lunch